 Guaranteed issue life insurance policies contain a clause known as a Graded Death Benefit.

 Graded Death Benefits are “clauses” written into most (if not all) guaranteed issue life insurance policies which state that a guaranteed issue life insurance policy won’t begin to cover an individual from “natural causes” of death until a certain waiting period has elapsed.
 This “waiting period” will usually last 2 to 3 years and is designed to make sure that someone who knows that they are very close to death from being able to purchase these “types” of life insurance policies.

-This may seem extremely unfair, it’s important to remember that a guaranteed issue life insurance policy isn’t going to require you to take a medical exam or answer any health-related questions.
+This may seem incredibly unfair; it’s important to remember that a guaranteed issue life insurance policy isn’t going to require you to take a medical exam or answer any health-related questions.
 So, at the end of the day, it’s only this “clause” that’s going to allow the insurance companies to protect themselves from unnecessary risk.

 The good news is…

-That while you may have to wait 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death and may will also provide some kind of “return of premium” to the beneficiaries a insured applicants who do end up dying from natural causes prior to their Graded Death Benefit expiring.
+That while you may have to wait 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death and may also provide some kind of “return of premium” to the beneficiaries of the insured if they end up dying from natural causes before their Graded Death Benefit expiring.

 So, have we confused you yet?

 If so, don’t fret we the purpose of this article wasn’t to try to make you an insurance expert, it was just to give you an idea of what questions you’ll want to pursue prior to making any decisions.